techpmsap/S4HC_Powerweek_2018/Day2/Exercise_01/Exercise_01.md

 ## Summary
 This concludes the exercise.
-You should have learned how to create a SAP S/4HANA SDK project for Neo from an archetype using the Terminal window.
+You should have learned how to create a SAP S/4HANA Cloud SDK project for Neo from an archetype using the Terminal window.
 You have also understood how to build the project and deploy it to the local SCP or to the real Neo stack.
 Please proceed with the next exercise.